Q1. State whether true or false:

 - These can also serve as information or proof of any decision or action taken earlier on some matter.

 Q4.
 How will the information historians get from old newspapers be different from that found in police reports?

 - Information is essential for writing the history of a time which can be gathered from various sources.
 Apart from official documents in the archives, historians gather information also from old newspapers, diaries of people, accounts of pilgrims, autobiographies of important personalities and booklets, etc.

 - Information found in newspapers is varied, based on incidents that have happened across the country whereas; the police reports are limited and localized.

 Because of this fact sometimes the information historians get from police reports is not as useful as it is from old newspapers.

-However for any incidence the newspaper may not quote all the reasons behind this and biased as per the thinking of reporter while in police records we could find some evidence for an incident and unbiased reports.
+- However, for any incident, the newspaper may not quote all the reasons behind this and biased as per the thinking of the reporter while in police records we could find some evidence for an incident and unbiased reports.